docQodly/docs/docs/studio/pageLoaders/components/selectinput.md

 Additionally:

 :::tip
-The **Select Input** component's datasource can also be linked to the value of an attribute in the currently selected entity of another datasource.
+The **Select Input** component's qodlysource can also be linked to the value of an attribute in the currently selected entity of another qodlysource.
 This enables the component to automatically display the saved value of the selected option whenever a new entity is chosen.
 :::